Operator Connect vs. Direct Routing for Microsoft Teams

 What is Direct Routing?

-Direct Routing is a Bring Your Own Carrier (BYOC) solution that allows organizations to connect their own provider for voice, emergency, and messaging.
+Direct Routing is a Bring Your Own Carrier (BYOC) solution that allows organizations to connect their own provider for voice, emergency, and messaging, much like Webex is for Cisco.

 For end users, Direct Routing works the same as Operator Connect.
 But for Admins and IT leaders, configuring and managing telephony is quite different.